cmdimkpa/BlockMagic/README.md

 'CreateTableSuccess: table: TABLE_NAME_HERE was created'
 </pre>

 Notice that in addition to specifying a table name, we had to include a block name as well: that is because every table must point to a block.
 When you finally commit your table, the data in the table will be transferred to the block you designate, and the table itself will be destroyed.
-This must be a valid, existing block -- else you can just create one and try again.
+Without committing, you can hold on to the table and the data in it as long as you like.

 Let's add some data (say, some phone records) to our table: